 Your healthcare team will need to make sure that LAGB is a good option for you.
 Weight-loss surgery isn’t advised for people who abuse medicines or alcohol, or who are not able to commit to a lifelong change in diet and exercise habits.

 If you smoke, you will need to stop several months before surgery.
 Your surgeon may ask you to lose some weight before surgery.
 This will help make your liver smaller, and make surgery safer.
 You’ll need to stop taking aspirin, ibuprofen, and other blood-thinning medicines in the days before your surgery.
+Ask when they should be stopped, and which medicines to continue.
 You shouldn’t eat or drink anything after midnight before surgery.

 What happens during LAGB?

-- LAGB surgery usually takes 30 to 60 minutes.
+- LAGB surgery usually takes about 60 minutes.

 - You will have general anesthesia for your surgery.
 This will cause you to sleep through the surgery, and not feel pain.